 To get started with Phase II, speak to your cardiologist or call us directly at 203.732.7106.
 Your physician will need to complete a referral form.

 Phase III/Fitness Center - Ongoing Fitness and Maintenance

 Phase III is a program for anyone who would like to exercise in Griffin Hospital's supervised fitness facility, including graduates of the Cardiac Rehab Phase II program.
 This is ideal for maintenance of a new exercise regimen or for beginners who would like personalized instruction in a safe, structured setting.
 Call 203.732.7106 for class times and prices.

 How can Griffin Hospital's Cardiac Rehab program help me?

 Participation in the Cardiac Rehabilitation Program can help prepare you for return to work or daily living activities.
 The program can also help improve your feelings of physical and mental well-being.

 Unique to Griffin's program, each Cardiac Rehabilitation visit includes a half-hour group educational session addressing all of the known risk factors for heart disease.
 This gives each participant the opportunity to learn about their medications, diet, stress reduction, tests, procedures, and psychosocial issues in a relaxed, informal setting with a Registered Nurse and Exercise Physiologist.

 Is Participation Covered by Insurance?

-Insurance coverage varies.
+Cardiac rehabilitation is covered by most insurance companies.
 We encourage you to call your insurance company to determine if Phase II Cardiac Rehabilitation is a covered benefit.
 We can assist in making that phone call or provide a letter to the insurance company that explains the program.
 If the program is not covered by your insurance, you can work with a financial counselor in the hospital's Business Office to set up a payment plan.

 Why is Cardiac Rehabilitation Important?